 How to get a coronavirus business grant or loan

 The best place to start looking for coronavirus relief for your company is to find out if you’re eligible for a business grant.
-Business grants are typically preferable to loans, because you don’t have to pay back a grant.
+Business grants are typically preferable to loans because you don’t have to pay back a grant.
 It’s a cash sum award granted to your company to spend on your business.
-There are quite a few national, regional and local coronavirus business grant schemes on offer in 2020.
+There are quite a few national, regional and local coronavirus business grant schemes on offer.

-Your company can also apply for a number or government-backed loan schemes if your company has suffered as a result of the COVID-19 pandemic.
-Most of these schemes are quick and easy to apply for, and offer generous interest rates and repayment programmes to accommodate businesses that are still hurting after the 2020 lockdown.
+Your company can also apply for a number of government-backed loan schemes if your company has suffered as a result of the COVID-19 pandemic.
+Most of these schemes are quick and easy to apply for and offer generous interest rates and repayment programmes to accommodate businesses that are still hurting after lockdowns.

 1. The Small Business Grant Fund (SBGF)